What is child tax credit?

-The income threshold for receiving the maximum amount of working tax credit for your circumstances is £16,105.
+The income threshold for receiving the maximum amount of child tax credit is £16,480.

-For every £1 of income over this threshold you earn per year, the amount of tax credits paid decreases by 41p.
+For every £1 of income over this threshold you earn per year, the amount of tax credit you'll be paid decreases by 41p.

 Child tax credit reductions example

 For example, if you received the family element and child element of child tax credit and earned £16,000 a year, you'd get the full £3,390 (£545 + £2,845).

 If your income went up by £2,000 to £18,000, the amount of tax credit you could earn would reduce by: